Giskard-AI/giskard/python-client/docs/guides/scan/index.md

 validate_model(my_model, my_dataset)
 ```

-### 5. Scan your model for vulnerabilities
+## 5. Scan your model for vulnerabilities

-Finally, you can scan your model for vulnerabilities using:
+Finally 🎉, you can scan your model for vulnerabilities using:
 ```python
 import giskard